 The final desired therapeutic effect when performing general anaesthesia is to achieve the LoC state of the patient, where the effect of the anaesthetics is strong enough to start with the surgical procedure without risk of awakening of the patient, but avoiding the undesired increased effect of administering too much anaesthetics as shown in Table 1.

-Several pharmacological models and approaches such as Target Controlled infusion (TCI), EEG suppression analysis and BIS analysis have been implemented to achieve the goal of infusing minimal necessary anaesthetic drugs (Guarracino F, 2005) and will be further discussed in the Anaesthetic drugs and Anaesthesia monitoring chapters respectively.
+Several pharmacological models and approaches such as Target Controlled infusion (TCI), EEG suppression analysis and BIS analysis have been implemented to achieve the goal of administering only the dose of anesthetic drugs required to achieve the desired effectto individualize drug dosing (Guarracino F, 2005) and will be further discussed in the Anaesthetic drugs and Anaesthesia monitoring chapters respectively.

 States of anaesthesia